 - Communities of Practice (targeted supports) provide multiple learning points on a single topic area, which represents intensive PD offered to individuals or programs. - Facilitate Communities of Practice (COPs) to engage ECSE providers in meeting regularly, sharing expertise, and working collaboratively to improve programming to better ensure the success of children with ECSE needs.
 All TA and Intensive TA must support the management and implementation of ECSE indicators, including early childhood outcomes, preschool least restrictive environment, and early childhood transition.
-All assistance must have a connection to special education and be aligned to the DEC Recommended Practices. - At minimum, COPs must be offered for the topics of early childhood outcomes, transition, Pyramid, and ECSE cohorts. - COPs will support social justice and equity for all children, racial literacy, cultural responsiveness, and anti-bias strategies. - Provide a schedule and descriptions of planned COPs to the ISBE Early Childhood Department for review prior to dissemination to programs. - Utilize DEC Recommended Practices checklists to identify core competencies and skills to support improvement in programs.
+All assistance must have a connection to special education and be aligned to the DEC Recommended Practices. - At minimum, COPs must be offered for the topics of early childhood outcomes, transition, Pyramid, and ECSE cohorts.
+COPs can be conducted as statewide, collaborative efforts of all regions with approval from ISBE. - COPs will support social justice and equity for all children, racial literacy, cultural responsiveness, and anti-bias strategies. - Provide a schedule and descriptions of planned COPs to the ISBE Early Childhood Development Department for review prior to dissemination to programs. - Utilize DEC Recommended Practices checklists to identify core competencies and skills to support improvement in programs.